 When combined with the other homemade fertilizer types, it gives your orchid all the nutrition that it needs to grow.

 Chicken bones are very rich in potassium and calcium.
 You just need to dry the bones and then crush them and after that, add them to the pot that contains the flower.

 When the orchid takes up the calcium, it will look healthy and stronger.

 Eggshells as an alternative way to fertilize

 The other alternative which offers calcium to the orchid is eggshells.
 You need to save your eggshells after you have cooked the eggs.

-Crush them into tiny pieces and then use a pestle and mortar to grind into a fine powder which you can add to the plant.
+Crush them into tiny pieces and then use a mortar and pestle to grind into a fine powder which you can add to the plant.

-You can get your plant all the magnesium it needs from adding a teaspoonful of these nutrients every now and then.
+You can get your orchids all the magnesium they need from adding a teaspoonful of these nutrients every now and then.

 Use this on your orchids often to get nutrients such as niacin, thiamine, riboflavin and folic acid to your orchid.